Research table: Pembrolizumab (Keytruda) for metastatic breast cancer treatment

 Study selection criteria: Randomized clinical trials with 100 or more participants with metastatic triple negative breast cancer.

-Table note: Objective response rates (percent of people who responded to treatment) and overall survival show data for women with triple negative breast cancers that were PD-L1-positive, defined as a combined positive score (CPS) of 10 or more.
+Table note: Objective response rates (percent of people who responded to treatment) and overall survival data are for women with triple negative breast cancers that were PD-L1-positive, defined as a combined positive score (CPS) of 10 or more.

 Study